lyrasis/kiba-extend/doc/cookbook.md

   }
 end
 ```

+### Write the compile job, taking its sources as an argument

 And the compile job you'll call to generate the list of all unique values.
 This is going to read in all the rows from all the single-column jobs and deduplicate the values: